Cloudperry/the-witness-puzzle-maker/docs/testing.md

 route existence checking and finding connected nodes works.
 The test coverage report can be found on [Github pages](https://cloudperry.github.io/the-witness-puzzle-maker/coverage/index.html).

 # Running the tests
-First follow the steps in [User guide](docs/user_guide.md) to install Nim and to switch to devel version of Nim.
-Then the tests can be run by cloning this repository, opening it in a terminal and running "nimble test".
+Follow the steps in [User guide](docs/user_guide.md) to install Nim and to switch to devel version of Nim.
+Running tests and other project actions are also described in that document.